Muslim-314/CALU/README.md

 ALU for Complex Arhitmetic |
 --------------------------
 ISA:
-1	Add        DONE
+1	Add
-2	Multiply   DONE
+2	Multiply
-3	Subtract   DONE
+3	Subtract
-4	Divison    DONE
+4	Divison
-5	Magnitude  DONE
+5	Magnitude
 6	AND (real part with real & imaginary with imaginary) 7	OR
 7	NOT